denten-books/plain-text/0-intro.md

 circuit boards, capacitors, silicone chips, and resistors.
 Both draw electric current.
 Both require firmware updates and are governed by codes: political and computational.
-The smoke alarm and the mobile phone connect to the network and both communicate with remote data centers and with each other.
+The smoke alarm and the mobile phone connect to the network in order to communicate with remote data centers and with each other.
 And yet, I continue to read electronic books as if they were familiar, immutable, and passive objects: just books.
 I think of them as intimate artifacts---friends even---wholly known to me, comforting, and warm.
 The electronic book is much less and much more than those things.
-Besides books, it keeps my memories, pictures, words, sounds, and thoughts.
+Besides prose, it keeps my memories, pictures, words, sounds, and thoughts.
 It records my reading, sleeping, and consumption habits.
-It tries to sell me things.
+It tries to sell me things, showing me advertisements for cars and pills.
 It comes with a manual and terms of service.
 It is my confidant, my dealer, my spy.

 ## 0.1 Simulated text